Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 Table~\ref{tab:datasets-computational} in Section~\ref{sec:datasets_twofields} summarizes these datasets.
-Computational cybergrooming research relies heavily on annotated chat logs to train and evaluate detection algorithms.
-Key datasets such as PJ, PAN 2012, and PAN 2013 provide realistic conversational data, enabling researchers to develop and refine machine learning models.
-These datasets are particularly valuable for supervised learning, where labeled interactions help models distinguish between predatory and benign conversations.
-However, their reliance on decoy-based interactions introduces limitations in authenticity and may not fully capture the nuanced tactics of real predators.
+Computational cybergrooming research relies primarily on annotated chat logs to train and evaluate detection algorithms.
+Key datasets such as PJ, PAN~2012, and PAN~2013 provide realistic conversational data for developing and refining machine learning models, particularly in supervised settings where labeled interactions distinguish predatory from benign conversations.
+However, reliance on decoy-based interactions limits authenticity and may not fully capture the nuanced tactics of real predators.

 Newer datasets, such as LiveMe SLSS and ChatCoder2, reflect a shift toward dynamic, real-world interactions.
 LiveMe SLSS focuses on live-streaming environments, introducing challenges related to real-time grooming detection and the evolving nature of grooming tactics.
 ChatCoder2, with its structured annotations, enhances behavioral analysis and facilitates model refinement.
 Despite their advantages, these datasets also present challenges, such as noise in live-streaming data and platform-specific biases that may limit generalizability.